-An Important Message About Security Canada East, Security Canada Alberta and Security Canada Ottawa
+An Important Message About Security Canada East, Security Canada Alberta, Security Canada Ottawa and Security Canada West

 The health and well-being of our members, partners, and event participants is our highest priority.
 We have been monitoring Coronavirus (COVID-19) updates from the Government of Canada closely.
-Based on recent announcements limiting gatherings of more than 250 participants, our venues have advised that we must postpone our Security Canada East trade show (that was scheduled for April 22, 2020) at the Sheraton Laval in Laval, Québec, our Security Canada Alberta trade show (that was scheduled for May 6, 2020) at the Renaissance Edmonton Airport Hotel in Edmonton, Alberta and also our Security Canada Ottawa trade show (that was scheduled for May 27, 2020) at the Ottawa Conference and Event Centre in Ottawa, Ontario.
+Based on recent announcements limiting gatherings, our venues have advised that we must postpone our Security Canada East trade show (that was scheduled for April 22, 2020) at the Sheraton Laval in Laval, Québec, our Security Canada Alberta trade show (that was scheduled for May 6, 2020) at the Renaissance Edmonton Airport Hotel in Edmonton, Alberta, our Security Canada Ottawa trade show (that was scheduled for May 27, 2020) at the Ottawa Conference and Event Centre in Ottawa, Ontario and also our Security Canada West trade show (that was scheduled for June 17, 2020) at the River Rock Casino Resort in Richmond, B.C.
 The new dates for these three shows will be announced in the coming weeks.

-All other Security Canada trade shows are proceeding as planned at this time, and we will provide additional information as the situation evolves.
+Security Canada Atlantic and Security Canada Central are proceeding as planned at this time, and we will provide additional information as the situation evolves.